enmareynoso/Screen-Handler-Npm/README.md

 ### `run()`

-This function continuously prompts the user for the screen they want to display and displays the corresponding screen.
+This function  prompts the user for the screen they want to display and displays the corresponding screen.

 ## Screens